fordsfords/techo/README.md

 Also, the date command doesn't support suppressing the trailing newline, which can be handy sometimes.

+Also, delta mode is handy, especially with the "-H" option to print human-friendly times.

-The techo command leads to more concise lines.
+Also the techo command leads to more concise scripts.
 This:
 ````
 techo "Hello"
 ````